 Do Veneers Correct the Underlying Problems?

-At Soft-Touch Dentistry, we only apply porcelain veneers atop healthy teeth.
+At Soft-Touch Dentistry, we only apply veneer teeth atop healthy teeth.
 They are not a remedy for issues such as decay.
 Any more serious issues such as decay or problems with the gums need to be taken care of before veneers are applied.
-Veneers simply overlay cosmetic issues, such as tooth shape or discoloration.
+Smile veneers simply overlay cosmetic issues, such as tooth shape or discoloration.
 But the teeth need to be healthy.

 There isn’t a set lifespan with porcelain veneers.
 They are quite durable and highly resistant to staining, so you’ll enjoy your perfect teeth with veneers for a long time.